rapid7/insightconnect-workflows/workflows/Delete_Emails_from_O365_With_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **the first Microsoft Teams step will need the team name and channel name updated to suit your Microsoft Teams environment!** Edit the input with the preset text of `change_me` in the first Microsoft Teams step in the workflow.
+This workflow leverages InsightConnect's Parameters feature.
+This feature allows variables used multiple times throughout a workflow to be entered once and then referenced throughout the workflow.

+There are two parameters you will need to configure in order to complete setup of your workflow:

+* Team Name: The Microsoft Teams team name in your environment where the workflow should be triggered and respond
+* Channel Name: The Microsoft Teams channel name in your environment where the workflow should be triggered and respond (the channel should exist in the aforementioned team)

+To begin, select "Parameters" either from the Workflow Control Panel or from the Builder to begin configuration.

-After configuring the Microsoft Teams steps, activate the workflow in order to trigger it.
+After configuring the parameters, activate the workflow in order to trigger it.

 ### Usage